 There are plenty of options available at ITC Royal Bengal: a multi-cuisine restaurant (Grand Market Pavilion); a luxury vegetarian restaurant (Royal Vega); an Italian restaurant (Ottimo); a tea bar (Darjeeling Lounge) and a tapas-inspired bar (The Brass Room).

 The first experience regarding food and beverage at the hotel wasn’t exactly smooth.
-When I enquired with the hotel regarding a restaurant for lunch, they suggested I should try out the North Indian speciality restaurant, Peshawri, which is located in the neighbouring ITC Sonar.
+When I enquired with the hotel regarding a restaurant for lunch, they suggested I should try out the North Indian specialty restaurant, Peshawri, which is located in the neighboring ITC Sonar.

 Anyway, I agreed to head over to ITC Sonar and was escorted all the way to Peshawri.
 Since the air conditioning wasn’t turned on in the walkway, this walk seemed long and we reached only to find out that the restaurant was shut and would only be opening for dinner.

 I was pretty frustrated at this point and was then suggested the lunch buffet at Grand Market Pavilion back at ITC Royal Bengal.
 I wasn’t very keen, but the only other option was the Darjeeling Lounge, as the other specialty restaurants were also not serving lunch (and I was saving the Lounge for high tea).